Que hacer en londres antes de irte

 - Design Museum , the design museum

-- Imperial War Museum , war museum (this museum has annexes such as the HMS Belfast or the Churchill War Rooms , both for a fee).
+- Imperial War Museum , war museum (this museum has annexes such as HMS Belfast or the Churchill War Rooms , both for a fee).

-Do you have more time left?
+Do you have more time?

 You have a thousand more things to explore: